Former Federal Treasurer takes swipe at Page MP

 "Normally, when you have an independent, occasionally they'll get up and say something, no matter how effective or ineffective, but this guy has said he's independent and then shrinks, as opposed to expands."

-He cited a long list of achievements including $4.15million for the upgrade of the Harwood Mill and Refinery, securing the jobs there, and $2.3million across both stages for Maclean Riverside Precinct upgrade.
+He cited a long list of achievements including a $4.15million for the upgrade of the Harwood Mill and Refinery, securing the jobs there, and $2.3million across both stages for Maclean Riverside Precinct upgrade.

 He also pointed to record spending in aged care by more than $18m annually, $11m for local roads as well as funding for the new Romiaka Channel Bridge as well as record funding for the duplication of the Pacific Highway.